BillGatesNephew/mips_processor/arithmetic_elements/README.md

     /**
      * input_a [31:0] - Input  - First input
      * input_b [31:0] - Input  - Second input
-     * out     [31:0] - Output - The value resulting from the AND of every bit in the inputs */ bitwise_or or_unit(input_a, input_b, out);
+     * out     [31:0] - Output - The value resulting from the OR of every bit in the inputs */ bitwise_or or_unit(input_a, input_b, out);
 ```

 **Description:**

-A module that performs the bitwise and operation, commonly seen as "&" in programming languages, on two different inputs.
+A module that performs the bitwise OR operation, commonly seen as "|" in programming languages, on two different inputs.

 **Specifications:**
 - Inputs are each **32-bits**

 **Dependencies:**
 - No dependencies